-→ EXAMPLE If a particular technique was used in the first paragraph - like an anecdote, definition, or quotation - revisiting or mentioning it at or near the end of a text is often a good idea.
-Restating the thesis is often another recommended approach.
+EXAMPLE If, for example, a particular technique was used in the first paragraph -- like an anecdote or definition, or a quotation -- revisiting or mentioning it at or near the end of a text is often a good idea.

 However, even if a technique was not used earlier, you can still include it in the conclusion.
-After all, a conclusion is always more than just a summary of what's come before it.
+After all, a

-2. Summary Approach
+2. The Summary Approach

-Even though a conclusion should be more than a simple summary of the essay, summaries are a big part of many highly-effective conclusions.
-This approach entails briefly noting the essay's major points, and restating the thesis-in different words than before, of course.
+That being said, summaries are a big part of many highly-effective conclusions.
+This approach entails briefly noting the essay's major points, and restating the thesis -- in different words than before, of course.
 This is a fairly basic form of conclusion.

-However, it can be particularly useful in essays that put forth a long, complicated, or multi-part argument.
-Consider the following summary conclusion:
+However, it can be particularly useful in essays that espouse a long, complicated, or multi-part argument.
+Here's an example of an effective summarizing conclusion: